 Less than a year later, Reed’s conviction was further reduced to Murder on April 1, 1981 by the Ohio Supreme Court who said the evidence was not sufficient to convict him of Aggravated Robbery or Aggravated Murder, regardless of the twelve men and women who heard the evidence.
 The same court refused to hear Bell’s appeal a year before.
 They reduced his already reduced Murder sentence to 15 years to life.
 “Four justices were ultimately responsible for overturning the rulings of 12 jurors, the trial court judge, three appeals court judges, and three other Ohio Supreme Court justices, according to then Sheriff Simon Leis.”

 Finally, however, The People were heard.
 Each man has come up for parole hearings.
 Each time, an overwhelming number of Ohio residents flood the Ohio Parole Authority with letters objecting to their release.
 At each hearing, their paroles have been denied.
 Reed is incarcerated in the Madison Correctional Institute with another hearing scheduled for May 2019.
 He will be 67 years old.
 Bell is at the Southeastern Correctional Institute in Lancaster.
 He also has a parole hearing scheduled during May 2019 at which time he will be 66 years old.

 If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-© This narrative was researched and revised on December 17, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was researched and revised on July 1, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Memorial Committee Chairman.
+All rights are reserved to him and the Greater Cincinnati Police Museum.